 Level 2: Hands-On Help to Ensure Successful Execution

 Probably the most well-known task of the PMO is to schedule projects in an organization’s portfolio.
-PMOs accomplish this task by balancing timing, resources, budgets and more to make sure an organization has projects scheduled at the best time.
+PMOs accomplish this task by balancing timing, resourcesResourceResources are all the people, places and things that you need to complete projects.
+The most important resource?
+Employees, of course!, budgets and more to make sure an organization has projects scheduled at the best time.
 PMOs also make sure projects are staffed adequately and are at the ready to resolve larger issues that arise that put projects at risk.

 Level 3: Bringing Strategy to Life